12 bachelor's degrees and 2 master's degrees cover a broad range of subjects and practice areas.

 CCAD teaches undergraduate and graduate students in the midst of a thriving artistic community in Columbus, Ohio.

-Founded in 1879, CCAD is one of the oldest private, nonprofit art and design colleges in the United States, offering 12 four-year undergraduate programs and two graduate programs in art and design that produce graduates equipped to shape culture and business at the highest level.
+Founded in 1879, CCAD is one of the oldest private, nonprofit art and design colleges in the United States.
+CCAD offers 11 BFA programs, a Master of Fine Arts, and a Master of Professional Studies in Retail Design that produce graduates equipped to shape culture and business at the highest level.

 Areas of study